Friday of the 13th Week in Ordinary Time

 The readings on Friday of the 13th Week in Ordinary Time Cycle 1 remind us of faith, obedience, and God’s love.
 They teach us to trust God, love others, and seek God’s mercy.

-Thoughts for Friday of the 13th Week in Ordinary Time Cycle 1
+Reflection for Monday of the 3rd Week in Ordinary Time Cycle 1

 On Friday of the 13th Week in Ordinary Time Cycle 1, we look at the stories of Abraham and Isaac in Genesis, and Jesus calling Matthew in the Gospel of Matthew.
 These readings teach us about faith, trust in God, and Jesus’ mercy.
 Let us reflect on these lessons to deepen our understanding and strengthen our faith.